- Albert Adamsis a graduate of Harvard Business and Law School.Albert Adams

 Mr. Adams has also served as a director of six public companies, including five real estate investment trusts, and numerous private businesses.
 In his capacity as a public company director, he has chaired three nominating and governance committees, two compensation committees and one audit committee.
 He has also been a board member or trustee of a number of community and charitable organizations, including the Cleveland Chapter of the American Red Cross, the Karamu Playhouse, Learning Disability Associates, the Western Reserve Historical Society, the Center for Families and Children, the Greater Cleveland Roundtable, the Corporate College (a division of Cuyahoga Community College) and the Greater Cleveland Sports Commission.

-Sally Gries is the founder, chairperson, and CEO of Gries Financial LLC, a multi-family office and wealth management firm for high net worth clients, foundations, and institutions, which oversees over $1.5 billion in assets.
+Sally Gries is the founder and Non-Executive Chairperson of Gries Financial LLC, a multi-family office and wealth management firm for high net worth clients, foundations, and institutions.
 She and her associates provide comprehensive, total objective financial and investment advisory services.

 An avid reader of the Wall Street Journal as a young teenager, she entered the male-dominated financial field in the late 60’s after graduating from Northwestern University.
 A decade later she started her own company.
 She has the distinction of being the founder of the first female-owned registered investment advisory (RIA) firm in Ohio.

 Ms. Gries is a founder and Chairperson of Fieldstone Associates Inc., a real estate investment advisory firm that provides a diversified private real estate investment approach for its clients.
 Real estate transactions since 1980 have included primarily direct investments in development, value-add and existing cash flow projects.
 Property types have included multi-family, industrial, warehouse, senior living, college residential, self-storage, office and shopping centers.
 Projects have been geographically diverse in the United States.